 The 43,410-hectare Spectrum-GJ copper-gold property consists of 93 contiguous mineral claims situated approximately 30 km west of Imperial Metals' Red Chris Mine in the Golden Triangle of northwest British Columbia.
-The property consists of the Spectrum gold project, which contains high-grade sulphide-gold (>4 g/t Au) and bulk tonnage porphyrystyle gold-copper, and the GJ project, which contains copper-gold porphyry mineralization.
+The property consists of the Spectrum gold project, which contains high-grade sulphide-gold (>4 g/t Au) and bulk tonnage porphyry-style gold-copper, and the GJ project, which contains copper-gold porphyry mineralization.

-In April 2017, Skeena announced the results of a Canadian National Instrument 43-101 Preliminary Economic Assessment ("PEA") and Mineral Resource update for Spectrum-GJ.
+In April 2017, Skeena announced the results of a 43-101 Preliminary Economic Assessment ("PEA") and Mineral Resource update for Spectrum-GJ.
 The detailed technical report is available both on SEDAR and on the Company's website.
-The project has a greater than 25-year mine life with a low initial capex of \$216 million, a base case pre-tax 8% NPV of \$546 million and a 27% IRR.
-Skeena is actively seeking a partner or financing to advance the project.
+The project has the potential for a greater than 25-year mine life with low initial capex of \$216 million, a base case pre-tax 8% NPV of \$546 million and a 27% IRR (pre-tax).
+Skeena is actively seeking a partner or financing to advance, or purchase, the project.